Content | May 28, 2021

 Find broken internal backlinks

-The final tactic in your internal linking strategy is to now find any existing broken internal links on your website.
+The final tactic in your internal linking strategy is to now find any existing broken internal links on your website and fixing broken internal links.
 A broken internal link will lead a user to a 404-error page on your site which isn’t great for user experience.
 Using a site audit tool such as SEMRush can quickly help you find any broken internal links on your website.

 Internal Linking: An Integral Part of Content Optimisation